 - Preheat oven to 400 degrees and grease 8×8 baking dish.

 - Combine strawberries and sugar in a small mixing bowl.
-Refrigerate until ready to serve.
+Refrigerate covered until ready to serve.
 A syrup will develop over time.

 - In a medium mixing bowl or stand mixer, combine flour, baking powder, baking soda, sugar and salt.